cloudify-cosmo/docs.getcloudify.org/content/cloudify_manager/premium/fully_distributed/troubleshooting_faq.md

 ## How can I fix a failing deployment install?
 If a deployment installation is failing with a runtime error (for example, the wrong credentials were provided), you should stop the installation and remove the deployment before you run the command again.
-To do that, run (replace `DEPLOYMENT_NAME` with an appropriate value):
+To do that, run: replace `DEPLOYMENT_NAME` with an appropriate value.

 ```
 cfy executions start stop -d DEPLOYMENT_NAME -p ignore_failure=true